-- Strengthen health manpower training institutions and programs by increasing technical and financial assistance to universities and other institutions responsible for health manpower training.
-Improve the teachinglearning processes by means of the use of the most appropriate modern resources for this purpose. - Develop the capacity of institutions to provide training for basic and intermediatelevel health manpower, with a view to increasing the numbers of such personnel. - Increase the use of health services for the training of personnel by integrating the student at an early stage into the production of services as an educational tool, in accordance with the concept of linking work with training. - Redefine professional roles, within the framework of the health policy, in order to provide the bases for a revision of curricula. - Increase the level of utilization of the installed teaching capacity by means of evening classes whenever necessary to achieve the quantitative targets proposed. - Facilitate the access of workers to higher technical and professional training in health. - 3.
-Develop, at the level of each community and with the active participation of institutions, mechanisms for raising its own level of health.
+- 2.1 Strengthen health manpower training institutions and programs by increasing technical and financial assistance to universities and other institutions responsible for health manpower training.
+Improve the teaching-learning processes by means of the use of the most appropriate modern resources for this purpose. - 2.2 Develop the capacity of institutions to provide training for intermediate-level health manpower, with a view to increasing the numbers of such personnel. - 2.3 Increase the use of health services for the training of personnel by integrating the student at an early stage into the production of services as an educational tool, in accordance with the concept of linking work with training.

-- 4. Development of organizations of human resources, FOR WHICH PURPOSE IT IS NECESSARY TO: - · Increase the output of health teams. - Plan, simultaneously with its numerical expansion, equitable criteria for distribution of personnel. - Establish, whenever possible, machinery for compulsory rotational assignment of recently qualified staff in those areas where no health care facilities are available, guaranteeing them adequate conditions of work and remuneration. - Organize continuing education for graduate health professionals.
+- 2.4 Redefine professional roles, within the framework of the health policy, in order to provide the bases for a revision of curricula. - 2.5 Increase the level of utilization of the installed teaching capacity by means of evening classes whenever necessary to achieve the quantitative targets proposed. - 2.6 Facilitate the access of workers to higher technical and professional training in health. - 3.
+Development, at the level of each community and with the active participation of institutions of mechanisms for raising its own level of health. - Development of organizations of human rescurces. - 4.1 Increase the output of health teams. - 4.2 Plan, simultaneously with its numerical expansion, equitable criteria for distribution of personnel. - 4.3 Whenever possible establish machinery for compulsory rotational assignment of recently qualified staff in those areas where no health care facilities are available, guaranteeing them adequate conditions of work and remuneration. - 4.4 Organize further education for graduate health professionals.